 Gifted in sports

 With boundless energy and a desire to be on the move, kinesthetic learners are usually gifted in sports.
-Not just that, they also excel in other physical activities like acting or dancing.
+Not just that, they also excel in other physical activities like triathlon training or dancing.

 Kinesthetic learners have a good command of their body since they like movement a lot.
 They have great balance, excellent hand-eye coordination, and grace.
 They are not likely ones who you would call clumsy or awkward.

 Short attention span

 You find it hard to focus when someone is talking for too long or if the passage you’re reading is too long.
 Somewhere in the first few sentences, your mind tends to wander, or you get the feeling of wanting to do something else that involves walking around or making something with your hands.
 Reading novels may not be your favorite, or you like reading, but it takes you forever to finish a book because you can’t sit still and focus.